United States–Vietnam relations: Vietnam War

-From 1950, the United States recognized and supported the non-communist State of Vietnam against the communist-dominated Democratic Republic of Vietnam during the later stages of the First Indochina War.
 In the 1954 Geneva Conference, French Indochina was dismantled and superseded by the independent states of North Vietnam, South Vietnam, Cambodia, and Laos.
-However, with the Cold War ongoing, the concern became political ideologies.
-Vietnam had been split into two opposing countries: North Vietnam, a communist state that opposed American ideals, and South Vietnam, an anticommunist state generally aligned with the US geopolitical outlook that communism needed to be contained.
+With the Cold War ongoing, Vietnam had been split into two opposing countries: North Vietnam, a communist state that opposed American ideals, and South Vietnam, an anticommunist state generally aligned with the US geopolitical outlook that communism needed to be contained.
 The two countries were divided at the 17th parallel north, not unlike the 38th parallel north that divided North Korea and South Korea in the Korean War.
-The Geneva Conference provided that a general election be held by July 1956 to create a unified Vietnamese state, but they were not directly signed onto nor accepted by delegates of South Vietnam and the U.S., and South Vietnamese leader Ngo Dinh Diem refused to allow elections.
+The Geneva Conference provided that a general election be held by July 1956 to unify Vietnam, but the agreements were neither directly accepted by the State of Vietnam nor the US, as both had opposed the partition in the first place.
+By July 1955, it was announced that South Vietnamese leader Ngo Dinh Diem would refuse the elections, citing concerns over communist manipulation.